 This virus targets and alters your browser setting.
-It is often called browser redirect virus because it redirects your browser to other malicious websites that you don’t have any intention of visiting.
+It is often called a browser redirect virus because it redirects your browser to other malicious websites that you don’t have any intention of visiting.
 This virus can pose other threats such as changing the default home page of your browser.

 4. Web Scripting Virus

 A very sneaky virus that targets popular websites.
-What this virus does is they overwrite code on a website and insert links that can install malicious software on your device.
+What this virus does is overwrite code on a website and insert links that can install malicious software on your device.
 Web scripting viruses can steal your cookies and use the information to post on your behalf on the infected website.